auth0/Auth0.swift/README.md

 ```

 > If your `Info.plist` is not shown in this format, you can **Right Click** on `Info.plist` in Xcode and then select **Open As / Source Code**.

+> If you are targeting web auth for 10.11 - 10.14 macOS, your CFBundleTypeRole may need to be set to Editor to properly receive the callback

 Finally, go to your [Auth0 Dashboard](https://manage.auth0.com/#/applications/) and make sure that your application's **Allowed Callback URLs** field contains the following entry: